iamcoov/video-downloader-guide/README.md

 ## License

-This project is released under the MIT License.
+This project is licensed under the MIT License.
+See the **LICENSE** file for details.

 ---